flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ### Cell's half-sibling
 <!-- TODO: Explain Power mac g5 prototype?? -->

 Now that we've positioned Microsoft and IBM on the map, let's talk about the new CPU.
-This is how Xenon materialised at the end of the Xbox 360 project... @fig-xenon
+This is how Xenon materialised at the end of the Xbox 360 project [@fig-xenon]...

 ![Simplified view of Xenon.](_diagrams/cpu/xenon.webp){.toleft #fig-xenon}